 Despite provincial legislation requiring the use of bicycle helmets, helmet use remains relatively low in this region.
-While 75% of youth say they have ridden a bicycle in the past year, only 27% of riders always wore a bike helmet.
-About a fifth (18%) of students who ride bikes wear a helmet most of the time.
-Youth aged 14 years and under were most likely to always wear a helmet when they rode a bike in the past year (33%), whereas 20% of 15-16 year olds and 22% of youth aged 17 years and over always wore a helmet when they cycled in the past year.
+While 67% of youth say they have ridden a bicycle in the past year, only 22% of riders always wore a bike helmet.
+Fifteen percent of students who ride bikes wear a helmet most of the time.
+Youth aged 14 years and under were most likely to always wear a helmet when they rode a bike in the past year (27%), while youth aged 17 years and over were least likely to wear helmets (10%).
+Nineteen percent of 15-16 year olds always wore a helmet when they cycled in the past year.